Monday, November 3, 2025

 It’s not curable, but it is manageable.

-Both his age and the medication he takes are the cause.
+His age and the medication he takes are the cause.

-He gave him another steroid eye drop, and we go back in two weeks.
+The doctor gave him another steroid eye drop, and we go back in two weeks.

 We stopped at Walmart on the way home to kill some time while CVS filled his prescription.